Morphological Transition: From Meanders to Mound Structures: Conclusions

 In this work, we have systematically investigated surface pattern formation during epitaxial growth, focusing on the transition between meandered and mounded morphologies and vice versa.
 Using VicCA simulations, we examined how surface evolution depends on four key parameters: the ES barrier height $E_{ES}$, the number of diffusional jumps $n_{DS}$ representing surface mobility, the adatom concentration $c_0$ linked to deposition flux, and the potential well depth $E_V$ reflecting the strength of interatomic interactions.
 The transition from mounds to meanders is reflected in the anisotropy of the height-height correlation function used for quantitatively describing the surface morphologies.

 We showed that increasing $E_{ES}$ suppresses adatom descent, promoting vertical growth and driving the transition from smooth, meandered structures to fully developed pyramidal mounds.
 This transition occurs gradually and is accompanied by the appearance of intermediate morphologies, such as elongated mounds oriented perpendicular to the steps.
 The competition between surface diffusion and the ES barrier is decisive: increasing $n_{DS}$ restores meandered structures even at high $E_{ES}$, demonstrating that enhanced surface mobility counteracts kinetic roughening.

-The transition follows a scaling law of the form $ \sqrt{n_{DS}} \exp(-\beta E_{ES}) = \text{const}. $ A similar trend is observed with varying adatom flux.
-Increasing $c_0$ favors mound formation, while higher $n_{DS}$ has the opposite effect, leading to the approximate scaling relation $ \sqrt{n_{DS}} c_0^{-1} = \text{const}. $ Although $E_V$ does not directly control the meander-to-mound transition, it strongly influences the wavelength and modulation of meander patterns, especially at high diffusion rates.
+A similar trend is observed with varying adatom flux.
+Increasing $c_0$ favors mound formation, while higher $n_{DS}$ has the opposite effect.
+Although $E_V$ does not directly control the meander-to-mound transition, it strongly influences the wavelength and modulation of meander patterns, especially at high diffusion rates.

-Altogether, these results reveal that a wide spectrum of surface morphologies - from step patterns and meanders to sharp three-dimensional pyramids - can be systematically tuned by adjusting basic growth parameters.
+Altogether, these results reveal that a wide spectrum of surface morphologies-from step patterns and meanders to sharp three-dimensional pyramids-can be systematically tuned by adjusting basic growth parameters.
 In particular, the existence of an intermediate morphological regime offers a potential pathway for nanoscale surface design.

 The scaling laws and transitions identified here provide experimentally testable predictions for molecular beam epitaxy (MBE) and related growth techniques.
 In practice, $E_{ES}$ can be tuned through material choice or surfactant-mediated growth, while $n_{DS}$ and $c_0$ can be controlled by adjusting temperature and deposition flux, respectively.
 This establishes a direct link between our simulations and realistic experimental conditions, enabling exploration of the predicted morphological phase diagram.